yirichie/portfolio/content/blog/middle-of-linked-list/index.md

 ---
 title: Middle of the Linked List
 date: "2020-04-04"
-description: How to find the middle node of a linked list
+description: LeetCode problem
 ---

+<a href="https://leetcode.com/problems/middle-of-the-linked-list/" target="_blank">Link to LeetCode problem</a>

 <blockquote>
 Given a non-empty, singly linked list with head node head, return a middle node of linked list.